2023Jado/homdista/README.md

 # install.packages("devtools")
 # If you don't have devtools installed, uncomment the line above to install it first
 library(devtools)

-# Sometimes you may need to install first "anytime" package before installing homdista
-# install.packages("anytime")
-# If you don't have the "anytime" package installed, uncomment the line above to install it first
-# Install the homdista package from GitHub
+# Install the homdista package
 devtools::install_github("2023Jado/homdista")
 ```